 What industry-specific benefits can manufacturers expect to gain with an ERP implementation?
 After all, this is one of the most dynamic and competitive realms, requiring software that keeps efficiencies high, costs low, and customers satisfied.

-With ERP, one of the top functions is the ability to automate core business processes, ensuring they're not only quicker to perform, but also more consistent.
-This not only lowers overall operational costs, but it also streamlines and simplifies data exchange.
+With ERP, one of the top functions is the ability to automate core business processes, ensuring they're not only quicker to perform but also more consistent.
+This not only lowers overall operational costs but also streamlines and simplifies data exchange.

 From development and design to production and procurement, all teams are working from the same central platform.
 With around-the-clock access, stakeholders can enjoy more accurate updates, quicker communication times and more informed decision-making.